aws/modern-data-architecture-accelerator/packages/apps/utility/roles-app/README.md

         reason: "Wildcard testing ok!"
 # The list of roles which will be generated
 generateRoles:
+  my-data-admin:
+    trustedPrincipal: this_account
+    # basePersona(optional) - Specify a persona which can be applied to the role.
+    # Allowed values: "data-admin"| "data-engineer" | "data-scientist"
+    basePersona: data-admin
+    generatedPolicies:
+      - TestPolicy
   test-role:
     # By trusting 'this_account', AssumeRoleTrust will be established with IAM root of this account
     trustedPrincipal: this_account